spiral/docs/docs/en/security/authentication.md

 ### Token Storage Provider

 The `Spiral\Auth\TokenStorageProvider` is a convenient way to manage token storages for authentication purposes.
-It allows you to define multiple token storages and easily switch between them as needed.
+It allows you to define multiple token storages.

 ### Usage